billy1arm/mangosvb/README.md

 Reminder when reporting issues, please take the time to review all issues posted before generating a new issue.
 This will help to prevent duplicate issues.

-In addition, thoroughtly read through our Issue Tracker Guide (Coming Soon), to ensure your report contains the required information need to help us.
+In addition, thoroughtly read through our [Issue Tracker Guide](IssueTemplate.md), to ensure your report contains the required information need to help us.
 Incorrectly or porrly formed reports will be reject on the spot.

 ## Submitting Fixes